eldoy/futest/README.md

 include Futest::Helpers

-# Use begin to have formatted output
+# Use begin to have formatted output on error
 begin

   test('Testing Futest Features')